srcmaxim/srcmaxim/README.md

 Also every CI/CD step fires an event and I get all updates in the Telegram chanel.

 3. https://github.com/srcmaxim/aws-blog/tree/master/src
 It's a blogging platform for 1 user,  all data is stored in DynamoDB in a denormalized structure.
 Runs both locally with DynamoDB and in AWS.
 Also, I used Quarkus here.
 Created 2 AWS Code Pipelines for Lambda CI/CD and DynamoDB.
-Also, Lambda uses Quarkus and builds with GraalVM native-image.
+AWS Lambda uses Quarkus with GraalVM native-image.

 <p align="center">
   <a href="https://github.com/srcmaxim?tab=repositories">